How to Contribute

 Analysis workflows can be adapted to BON in a Box pipelines using a few simple steps.
 Once BON in a Box is installed on your computer, Pipelines can be edited and run locally by creating files in your local BON-in-a-box folder that was cloned from the GItHub repository.
 Workflows can be in a variety of languages, including R, Julia, and Python, and not all steps of the pipeline need to be in the same language.

-Step 1: Creating a YAML file
+Step 3: Create a YAML file

 Each script should be accompanied by a YAML file (.yml extension) that specifies inputs and outputs of that step of the pipeline.

 Markdown is supported for pipeline, script, input and output descriptions.
 See this CommonMark quick reference for allowed markups.
+These can include special characters, links, and images.

 Name and description